 - A location on elevated ground, like a hilltop, that offers a vantage point.

 - Protected by natural barriers, like a stream or a cliff.

-- Camouflaging the property, arranging for perimeter security, and setting up wire fences.
+- Arranging for perimeter security and setting up wire fences.

-While locating a property in a remote spot, make sure that it’s accessible all through the year.
+While locating a property in a remote spot, make sure that it has year-round accessibility.
 An overflowing river or deep snow can prevent you from reaching it easily in times of need.

 In truth, no bug out shelter will be perfectly secure.
 But, it’s important that you have a clear idea about the advantages and disadvantages that the property offers.

 In any case, you shouldn’t allow yourself and your family to be ambushed or trapped by people desperate for survival.
 So make sure that there are planned emergency exits.

 Make no mistake about it.
 Waste management isn’t something that you can neglect in a bug out location.

 Technically, waste management involves the collection, transport, and disposal of the waste generated.
 Ineffective solid waste management can lead to multiple health risks.

 Biodegradable waste will naturally decompose with time.
 So they can be used as manure.
 You can try methods like composting and vermicomposting to generate manure from organic waste.